 - Expenditure per head of population grew faster in Ireland than the EU average up to 2010.
 The effect of government support for the banks is clearly visible on the impact on the figures for 2010.
 From 2010, general government expenditure per head fell significantly. - From 2013 to 2015 government expenditure per head rose gradually, and was at €16,328 per person in 2015.
 This is back at the level it was in 2007.
-Expenditure per head dropped slightly in 2016 to €15,780 - Government expenditure per person in Ireland in 2016 was the tenth highest in Europe.
+Expenditure per head has since levelled off and is at €16,137 in 2017. - Government expenditure per person in Ireland in 2017 was the tenth highest in Europe.
 Denmark, shown on the chart, is one of the highest spenders on this indicator, while Bulgaria has the lowest level of government expenditure per head of population in the EU.

-Luxembourg has by far the highest level of general government expenditure per head of population, at €38,702 in 2016, but is atypical.
+Luxembourg has by far the highest level of general government expenditure per head of population, at €40,178 in 2017, but is atypical.
 Denmark is more representative of countries that have a high level of government spending per head of population.